lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 ..  container:: justify

-   Here a rectangular box of water is created, then equilibrated at ambient temperature and ambient pressure.
+   As a first step, a rectangular box of water is created and equilibrated at ambient temperature and ambient pressure (the PEG molecule will be added in the next sections).

    Create a folder named pureH2O/.
 Inside this folder, create an empty text file named input.lammps.
 Copy the following